The perfect De Anza mascot: Trailblazers

 A trailblazer is defined as a pioneer and innovator; someone who leads the way through uncharted territory.

-Not only was Juan Bautista De Anza an actual Trailblazer for leading settlers safely from Mexico to San Francisco, but we together “pioneer and innovate” as part of the Silicon Valley.
+Not only was Juan Bautista De Anza a trailblazer for leading settlers safely from Mexico to San Francisco, but we together “pioneer and innovate” as part of the Silicon Valley.

 I want a mascot that’s more than just a native animal species.
 We deserve a title that celebrates who we are as a community, and all the great things we have and will achieve.